nl-rse/nl-rse.github.io/events/NL-RSE19.md

 If you have any questions, please contact us at conference@nl-rse.org

 ## eScience Symposium
-NL-RSE 2019 is co-located with the [National eScience Symposium 2019](https://www.esciencesymposium2019.nl/) taking place the following day, and we greatly appreciate the [Netherlands eScience Center](https://www.esciencecenter.nl/) for sponsoring the venue.
+NL-RSE19 is co-located with the [National eScience Symposium 2019](https://www.esciencesymposium2019.nl/) taking place the following day, and we greatly appreciate the [Netherlands eScience Center](https://www.esciencecenter.nl/) for sponsoring the venue.